LISTEN TO AUDIO OF THIS CONTENT

-On its own, the medication has shown little potential for abuse.
+This medication has shown little potential for abuse on its own.
 This is one of the reasons that the gabapentin has stayed under the radar and remained off the federal drug schedule.

 - Relaxation and a sense of calm

-Improved sociability with others
+- Improved sociability with others

-Feelings of euphoria
+- Feelings of euphoria

-Psychedelic-type experiences in much larger doses
+- Psychedelic-type experiences in much larger doses

 These seemingly enjoyable side effects can turn on users.
 There are many reports that abusing gabapentin can also lead to zombie-like states.

-The use of gabapentin as cutting agent in heroin has also spiked.
-It’s important to note that misusing gabapentin, opioids or benzodiazepines, alone or in combination is extremely dangerous.
-As the British Journal of General Practice study reports, “Like opiates, gabapentin is fatal in overdose; unlike opiates, there is no antidote…” In other words, Narcan, used to revive patients suffering an opioid overdose, will not work if the opioid is mixed with a sufficient amount of gabapentin.
+Misusing gabapentin, opioids or benzodiazepines, alone or in combination is extremely dangerous.
+As the British Journal of General Practice study reports, “Like opiates, gabapentin is fatal in overdose; unlike opiates, there is no antidote…” In other words, Narcan, used to revive patients suffering an opioid overdose, will not work if the opioid is mixed with a sufficient amount of Gabapentin.

 Can You Overdose on Gabapentin?

 Recreational Gabapentin use is widely considered to be ‘safe’ by users because the chances of overdosing are low when compared to other drugs.
 Most adult medical users of Gabapentin take much less than the approved daily maximum.